omgwtfwow/mcp-crawl4ai-ts/README.md

-  urls: string[],           // Required: List of URLs to crawl max_concurrent?: number,  // Parallel request limit (default: 5) remove_images?: boolean,  // Remove images from output (default: false) bypass_cache?: boolean    // Bypass cache for all URLs (default: false) }
+  urls: string[],           // Required: List of URLs to crawl max_concurrent?: number,  // Parallel request limit (default: 5) remove_images?: boolean,  // Remove images from output (default: false) bypass_cache?: boolean,   // Bypass cache for all URLs (default: false) configs?: Array<{         // Optional: Per-URL configurations (v3.0.0+)
+    url: string,
+    [key: string]: any      // Any crawl parameters for this specific URL }>
+}
 ```

 Efficiently crawls multiple URLs in parallel.
 Each URL gets a fresh browser instance.
+With `configs` array, you can specify different parameters for each URL.

 ### 6. `smart_crawl` - Auto-detect and handle different content types